 The sample preparation branch of the MIC is designed to take users through the steps of preparing high-quality samples for microscopy: dissection, fixation, cutting, immunostaining and mounting on slides.
-We emphasize training rather than bulk processing of specimens.
 We also provide sample troubleshooting and technical advice on protocol optimization, antibody selection, and mounting media to help users obtain the best possible sample for imaging.

 - Reagents and supplies for cryoprotection and cryo-embedding.

 - Sectioning equipment: Leica VT1000S Vibratome (50 – 1000 µm floating sections, fresh or fixed); Leica SM2010R Sliding Microtome (20 – 60 µm floating sections, fixed only); Leica CM-3050S Cryostat (5 – 100 µm frozen sections; fresh or fixed; thin sections on glass; sections >25µm can be floated); Brain Matrices (0.5 and 1 mm crude mouse or rat brain sections)

 - Leica MZ6 Mobile Dissection Scope with LED Illumination.

 - Bench space for sample processing, biosafety cabinet and 37°C incubators.

 Pending availability of additional space, the MIC will provide paraffin-embedding services with a Leica Histocore Pegasus tissue processor and Biocut rotary microtome.
 Note we will NOT provide mass processing of large sample sets.
 Users will be trained on the technique and equipment, and will take over volume execution (Projected Feb.
 2024).

 The cryostat, RNAscope ovens, sliding microtome, perfusion fixation and paraffin processing can be reserved on our calendar .